 WHAT YOU NEED TO KNOW:

-Hemolytic anemia is when your red blood cells (RBCs) die sooner than normal.
-Your bone marrow cannot make new RBCs fast enough to replace the ones that have died.
+Hemolytic anemia is a condition that causes your red blood cells to die sooner than normal.
+Your bone marrow cannot make new red blood cells fast enough to replace the ones that have died.
 Hemolytic anemia can be a short-term or long-term problem.

 - You have a fever, muscle aches, a cough, or sore throat.

 - You have signs of infection, such as redness, pain, or swelling in any part of your body.

 - Your skin is itchy, swollen, or has a rash.
 Your medicine may be causing these symptoms.

 - You are dizzy or more tired than usual.